confused-ace-noises/anything_to_ascii/README.md

 - Support for a wide range of media types.
 - Support for both single-threaded and multi-threaded computations.
 - Resizing of the input media based on user settings.
-- now with better memory locality!
+- Now with better memory locality!
-- faster than ever!
+- Faster than ever!
+- Easy-to-use API

 ## Update